Rugby-RFU backing Jones, accepts 'progress' analysis is tough sell

 LONDON, March 24 (Reuters) - The head of the Rugby Football Union (RFU) has repeated his backing of Eddie Jones and his belief that England are making progress, but admitted the upbeat statement of support on Sunday should have shown more understanding of fans' frustration.

-Echoing Jones's generally positive comments after last week's defeat by France, their third of the Six Nations, the RFU issued a statement saying it was "encouraged by the team's solid progress".
+Echoing Jones's positive comments after the defeat by France, their third of the Six Nations, the RFU issued a statement saying it was "encouraged by the team's solid progress".
 That came a year after England's fifth-placed finish in the tournament, also after three defeats,

 Speaking to the media for the first time in a year at Twickenham on Thursday, CEO Bill Sweeney said that although this year's performance was "hugely disappointing", he had faith that Jones was the right man to turn things around.

-"The positive developments that we spoke about were in terms of the new players coming in, the leadership on the field and the spirit within the camp.
-In terms of how we feel the team is progressing and how it's developing feel we're heading in the right direction."
+"The positive developments were in terms of new players coming in, leadership on the field and the spirit within the camp.
+We feel we're heading in the right direction."

-Jones has come under heavy fire in the media but Sweeney, who will oversee a routine review of the Six Nations alongside a largely confidential group of "experts", made it clear that getting rid of the Australian was not on the agenda.
+Jones has come under heavy fire in the media but Sweeney, who will oversee a routine review of the Six Nations alongside a largely confidential group of "experts", said getting rid of the Australian was not on the agenda.

 "Since 2019 Eddie's been very clear and up front about things that would need to happen" he said.
-"Those have not always been transparent or published out there, but if you think about players that have come in...a lot of them he’s identified for some time.
+"Those have not always been transparent, but if you think about players that have come in...a lot of them he’s identified for some time.

-"We speak on a very frequent basis and he updates us in terms of our thinking and where he thinks we’re falling short.
+"We speak on a very frequent basis and he updates us in terms where he thinks we’re falling short.
 He’s got the absolute belief and commitment of the players.
 Given all of that, we believe he’s the right guy to take us through."

+Conor O'Shea, RFU director of performance rugby, echoed the thoughts of many observers that, individually, most England players performed well, but struggled to launch dangerous attacks.

+In the games against Scotland, Ireland, Wales and France England managed three tries, and despite encouraging moments from new boys Marcus Smith, Freddie Steward and Harry Randall, the backline rarely threatened.

 (Reporting by Mitch Phillips, editing by Ed Osmond)